 Department of Justice asks judge to force Facebook to decrypt Messenger | Social

-Three unnamed sources have confirmed to Reuters that the U.S. government is trying to force ‘s hand regarding the encryption on its Messenger app.
-The government wants the media platform to make it possible for law enforcement agencies to listen in on a suspect’s conversation during criminal investigations.
+Three unnamed sources have confirmed to Reuters that the U.S. government is trying to force ‘s hand regarding the encryption on its app.
+The government wants the social media platform to make it possible for law enforcement agencies to listen in on a suspect’s conversation during criminal investigations.
 Facebook has refused the demand and the case is currently set to go to trial in federal court in California.
 The case is sealed, so there are no public records available.

 On August 14, the judge in the case heard opening arguments regarding the U.S. Department of Justice’s request to have Facebook held in contempt of court for refusing to cooperate with the investigation.